 Ginkgo nuts

-Not for everyone, ginkgo nuts do have a few less appealing aspects, but when cooked just right, and seasoned expertly, there’s no autumn drinking snack better!
-These tiny pale nuts come from towering ginkgo trees which you’ll see scattered across the country, when harvested a little too ripe they small terrible, almost like vomit, but by the time they reach your plate you have nothing to worry about.
+Not for everyone, ginkgo nuts do have a few less appealing aspects, but when cooked just right, and seasoned expertly, there’s no autumn drinking snack better.
+These tiny pale nuts come from towering ginkgo trees which you’ll see scattered across the country, when harvested a little too ripe they small terrible, but by the time they reach your plate you have nothing to worry about.
 They’re harvested just as the trees leaves turn golden.
-They can be a little bitter, but when cooked properly with the right level of salt they’re delicious, a combination of umami and sweetness most often served as a small side in a multi course dish or as a snack do enjoy with a beer or two.
+They can be a little bitter, but when cooked properly with the right level of salt they’re delicious.
+A great example of Japan’s autumn foods.
+A combination of umami and sweetness most often served as a small side in a multi course dish or as a snack do enjoy with a beer or two.

 Yaki imo